Gattocrucco/lsqfitgp/docs/customs.rst

 It works!
-The standard deviations are very small compared to the values, so the probabilities of the sign are almost exactly 100 % (as a rule of thumb, a gaussian distribution has negligible mass farther than 5 standard deviations from the mean).
+The standard deviations are very small compared to the values, so the probabilities of the sign are almost exactly 100 % (as a rule of thumb, a Gaussian distribution has negligible mass farther than 5 standard deviations from the mean).

 Is it reasonable that it gets a completely determined result by just counting